robang74/porteus-usb-installer/README.md

 <div align="center"><img src="img/x220-porteus-mate-boot-and-desktop.jpg" width="100%"></div><br>

-How long does it take to prepare such a USB 2.0 stick?
-Less than 40 seconds (since v0.3.x) with 128MB of persistence.
+How long does it take to prepare such a USB 2.0 stick with a 30MB/s of writing transfer rate?
+In about 30 seconds (since v0.3.x) with 128MB of persistence.
 Almost all the time is spent in writing the USB, hence that matters is the writing speed and data size.

 #### About other buses/ports